-The Shooting Director must appoint one Shooting Judge for each shooting station in Category A competitions, and 1 Shooting Judge per 2 shooting stations in all the other competitions.
-The Shooting Judges are responsible for:

-- i) observing all shots fired: - ensuring that each pentathlete using a laser pistol touches, with the pistol, the shooting table between each shot; - after each shooting series, checking that the pistols are safe.
-A laser pistol is safe when untouched and placed on the shooting table pointing down the range; - iv) informing the Shooting Director immediately as to any infringement of the rules; - v) applying and in collaboration with the Range Officer checking any 10-second penalty imposed on a pentathlete at the shooting station. - vi) With all pistol models, starting the stop-watch at the first attempted shot.
+6.2.5 The Shooting Director must appoint one Shooting Judge for each shooting station in Category A competitions, and 1 Shooting Judge per 2 shooting stations in all the other competitions.
+The Shooting Judges are responsible for: i) ii) iii) iv) v) vi) observing all shots fired; ensuring that each pentathlete using a laser pistol touches, with the pistol, the shooting table between each shot; after each shooting series, checking that the pistols are safe.
+A laser pistol is safe when untouched and placed on the shooting table pointing down the range; informing the Shooting Director immediately as to any infringement of the rules; applying and in collaboration with the Range Officer checking any 10-second penalty imposed on a pentathlete at the shooting station.
+With all pistol models, starting the stop-watch at the first attempted shot.
 The Shooting Judge must inform the pentathlete if the target lights do not indicate the first shot.
 The Shooting Judge must inform the pentathlete 5 seconds before the 50 second time limit expires by saying "Position XX 5 sec onds remain", and giving the command "Position XX GO", to the pentathlete when the 50 second time limit has expired.

-The Deputy Laser Run Director for Running (the Running Director) is responsible for:

-- appointing and coordinating the activities of all Running Officials: Course Judges, Marshall, Starter, Deputy Starters, Starter's Assistants, Arrival Judges, Timekeepers, Recorders, Announcers, Last Penalty Stop Area Judges; - i) supervising the building of the course and the conduct of the event; - ensuring that the course or track and all equipment, including marketing banners, are in accordance with UIPM Rules; - ensuring that UIPM Rules are observed.
-The Running Director has authority to penalise pentathletes or other persons infringing these Rules; - v) appointing special judges to coordinate the application of penalties from the starting area, shooting range penalties and the last penalties stop area.
+6.2.6 The Deputy Laser Run Director for Running (the Running Director) is responsible for: i) ii) iii) i∨) appointing and coordinating the activities of all Running Officials: Course Judges, Marshall, Starter, Deputy Starters, Starter's Assistants, Arrival Judges, Timekeepers, Recorders, Announcers, Last Penalty Stop Area Judges; supervising the building of the course and the conduct of the event; ensuring that the course or track and all equipment, including marketing banners, are in accordance with UIPM Rules; ensuring that UIPM Rules are observed.
+The Running Director has authority to cordance with UIPM Rules: PM Rules are observed.
+The Running Director has authority to penalise pentathletes or other persons infringing these Rules;

-The Course Judges are assistants of the Running Director.
-They do not have authority to make final decisions.
+- appointing special judges to coordinate the application of penalties from the V) starting area, shooting range penalties and the last penalties stop area. - The Course Judges are assistants of the Running Director.
+They do not have authority 6.2.7 to make final decisions.
 They are placed by the Running Director so that they may best observe the running closely.
-In case of a foul, deviation from the course, unauthorised assistance or any violation of these rules by anyone they shall immediately report this to the Running Director orally and later in writing.

-The Marshall has full charge of the start/finish area and the shooting range area.
+In case of a foul, deviation from the course, unauthorised assistance or any violation of these rules by anyone they shall immediately report this to the Running Director orally and later in writing. - 6.2.8 The Marshall has full charge of the start/finish area and the shooting range area.
 The Marshall must not allow any person other than the officials and competing pentathletes to enter or to remain there.
 The Marshall can be assisted by one or more assistants.